Robben Island World Heritage Site

 Robben Island came to symbolise, not only for South Africa and the African continent, but also for the entire world, the triumph of the human spirit over enormous hardship and adversity.
 People lived on Robben Island many thousands of years ago, when the sea channel between the Island and the Cape mainland was not covered with water.
 Since the Dutch settled at the Cape in the mid-1600s, Robben Island has been used primarily as a prison.

 Indigenous African leaders, Muslim leaders from the East Indies, Dutch and British settler soldiers and civilians, women, and anti-apartheid activists, including South Africa's first democratic President, Nelson Mandela and the founding leader of the Pan Africanist Congress, Robert Mangaliso Sobukwe, were all imprisoned on the Island.
-See additional info at Robben Island or Robben Island Photographs.
+See additional info at Robben Island.